PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Putting on the heavy visor, it's weight a strange comfort; it would be as good a disguise as it was heavy.

 The south stair would be deserted, especially at this time; his passage would be unobserved.
-Sure enough, dispite the noise his pack and him made, his exit through the south tower stairs was unnoticed.
+Sure enough, despite the noise his pack and him made, his exit through the south tower stairs was unnoticed.

 And then into the tunnels below the keep.
-Each step through the arches brought a sharp rememberance of what he was walking away from: the responsibility, the throne and the honour of his lineage.
+Each step through the arches brought a sharp remembrance of what he was walking away from: the responsibility, the throne and the honour of his lineage.

 There it was: the shame on his shoulders.

-And after the rememberance of the guilt, there was also a flash of what laid ahead: the open road, a life of freedom, hide away from the chains of state, of historical consequences.
+And after the remembrance of the guilt, there was also a flash of what laid ahead: the open road, a life of freedom, hide away from the chains of state, of historical consequences.
 Instead, be alive day to day; each morning a new life.
 Each morning free again.

 And before his foot hits the floor, an awareness from guilt: that he was born beholden to the crown.
 The court.
 The court that needs a figure at the top to complete the balance of state function.